DanielOgnyanov/DanielOgnyanov/README.md

 - 🌱 I’m currently learning Java for more than 2 year.
 All my certificate are present into my Linkedin Profile.

-- 💬Personal interest in cryptocurrency.
+- 💬 Personal interest in cryptocurrency.

 ### - 📫 Reach me:On My Linkedin Profile.Write me anytime.